Flexible global forecast combinations: Optimisation

 \subsection{Optimal equal weights}

-The constraint set defining optimal equal weights is less tractable than that for optimal weights or optimal convex weights.
+Optimal equal weights of \citet{Matsypura2018} are another natural candidate for our framework.
+The constraint set defining these weights is less tractable than that for optimal weights or optimal convex weights.
 Recall the set is defined by a mix of continuous and discrete variables:

 The integrality constraint $\bm{z}\in\{0,1\}^p$ is nonconvex but is amenable to a mixed-integer programming solver such as \texttt{Gurobi}.
 The constraint $\bm{w}=\bm{z}/(\bm{1}^\top\bm{z})$ is also nonconvex but cannot be handled directly by \texttt{Gurobi}. \citet{Matsypura2018} used the decomposition $\mathcal{W}^\mathrm{opteql}=\cup_{s=1,\ldots,p}\mathcal{W}_s^\mathrm{opteql}$, where $\mathcal{W}_s^\mathrm{opteql}=\{\bm{w}\in\mathbb{R}^p:\bm{1}^\top\bm{w}=1,\bm{w}=\bm{z}/s,\bm{z}\in\{0,1\}^p\}$ is the set of all vectors that equally weight $s$ forecasts.
 Since $s$ is fixed for $\mathcal{W}_s^\mathrm{opteql}$, the constraint $\bm{w}=\bm{z}/s$ is linear.
 The authors sequentially optimise over $\mathcal{W}_1^\mathrm{opteql},\ldots,\mathcal{W}_p^\mathrm{opteql}$ and retain a solution with minimal objective value.
 This decomposition approach is, however, infeasible in our framework, because different tasks need not combine the same number of forecasts.
 To this end, we use a new one-step approach which directly optimises over $\mathcal{W}^\mathrm{opteql}$.
 Though this new approach is proposed for the purpose of globally combining forecasts, it may be of independent interest for local forecast combination.
 We have found it to be to be uniformly faster than the approach in \citet{Matsypura2018} in the single-task setting, sometimes by an order of magnitude.